UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/linux-sandboxed-editor.md

 {% highlight bash %}
 # Starts a container running a bash shell from which the UE4Editor executable can be run
-docker run --rm -ti --runtime=nvidia -v/tmp/.X11-unix:/tmp/.X11-unix:rw -e DISPLAY "unreal-engine:latest" bash
+docker run --rm -ti --gpus=all -v/tmp/.X11-unix:/tmp/.X11-unix:rw -e DISPLAY "unreal-engine:latest" bash
 {% endhighlight %}

 The individual arguments to the [docker run](https://docs.docker.com/engine/reference/run/) command are explained below: